sba1/simpledance/ReadMe.md

 Usage
 -----
-Windows user just need to double click the simpledance.bat file.
+Windows user just need to double click the executable file.
 It should work right out the box (if the requirements are fulfilled).